Exercise a high degree of caution in Jordan due to the threat of terrorist attack. Pay attention to your personal security at all times.

 Reconsider your need to travel to areas near the borders with Syria and Iraq due to ongoing conflict in those countries.

 - Monitor the media and other sources for information about possible new security risks.
 Take official warnings seriously and follow the instructions of local authorities.
 See

 Safety and security.

-- There's an increased possibility of large-scale protests in Jordan in response to the 6 December 2017 US announcement on Jerusalem, particularly after Friday noon prayers.
+- There's an increased possibility of protests in Jordan in response to domestic and regional developments, economic issues and on significant anniversaries, particularly after Friday noon prayers.
 Avoid demonstrations and large gatherings as they may turn violent.
 Monitor the media and other sources of information about planned and possible unrest.
 Pay close attention to your personal security at all times.
-See Safety and security.
+See

 Safety and security.

 - Extremists have expressed a desire to conduct attacks targeting Western visitors to Jordan.
 Jordanian authorities have disrupted several terrorist plots targeting Westerners.
 See